Intro-to-CS-Bootcamp/w18_icsbc/helper_docs/style_guide.md

 [CS61B](https://sp18.datastructur.es/materials/guides/style-guide.html), which uses Java, strictly enforces a 100-character limit.
 However, Ruby code is much more compact than Java code.

-Don't add trailing whitespaces to the end of the file.
+Don't add trailing whitespaces (spaces, tabs) to the end of a line.

 ## Naming